reazan/SkincareTrackerApp/README.md

 - Find your product and add it to your favorites.
 - Missing product?
 Add it from the "Add" page.
 - Enable notifications for your favorites products.
 - Same product from different stores?
-Group theme!
+Group them!
 - Choose between Light/Dark theme.

 ## Tech